The average shopping cart abandonment rate is 69.57%.

 In the case of basket abandonment, users are engaged, interested in your products and only a few clicks away from completing a purchase.

-To prevent them from leaving, you could offer a discount code, promote your free shipping or showcase product reviews to act as a form of social proof.
+To prevent them from leaving, you could offer a coupon code, promote your free shipping or showcase product reviews to act as a form of social proof.

 These exit intent Overlays could also encourage the customer to leave their email address to receive a link to their saved baskets.
 Which leads us to email retargeting.